-Save up to 20% on the price of your tickets!
-It's easy...
-Become a member today!
-If you are already a member, log in to get your member rate.
-Tempest in a Teapot: The Boston Tea Party Evening Program on Zoom Tuesday, July 13, 2021 - 6:30 p.m.
-ET Code: 1H0613 Tickets Login $20 - Member 0 1 2 3 4 5 6 7 8 9 10 $25 - Non-Member Resize text remove add "Destruction of tea at Boston Harbor"(detail), Currier & Ives lithograph, 1846 (Library of Congress) PROGRAM DESCRIPTION The Boston Tea Party was a response to the 1773 Tea Act, the latest of a series of parliamentary directives stretching back to the 1765 Stamp Act.
+This program is over.
+Hope you didn't miss it!
+Browse other programs we offer Tempest in a Teapot: The Boston Tea Party Evening Lecture/Seminar Tuesday, July 13, 2021 - 6:45 p.m. to 8:15 p.m.
+ET Code: 1H0613 Location: This program is part of ourSmithsonian Associates Streaming series.
+Select your Tickets $20 Member $25 Non-Member Resize text "Destruction of tea at Boston Harbor"(detail), Currier & Ives lithograph, 1846 (Library of Congress) The Boston Tea Party was a response to the 1773 Tea Act, the latest of a series of parliamentary directives stretching back to the 1765 Stamp Act.
 But the Tea Act was never intended to be so provocative.
 It was devised to reduce tea smuggling within the British Empire and boost the sales of tea legally imported to the American colonies by the East India Company, a megacorporation with an all-too-cosy relationship to the British government.
 But it backfired spectacularly, antagonizing Boston merchants and driving them to the newspapers to denounce the Tea Act as tyrannical and monopolistic and as a threat to free trade and colonial liberty.
 When three ships arrived in Boston harbor in December 1773 laden with East India Company tea, one hundred local men took their protests to the streets, boarding the ships, tossing the cargo overboard, and turning that harbor into one giant, swirling tea pot.
 University of Maryland historian Richard Bell explores the 1773 Boston Tea Party from both local and global perspectives.
 He argues that the Tea Party marks the first major protest in America against corporate greed and the effects of globalization.
 It was also an unprecedented act of domestic terrorism that brought on dramatic consequences for relations between the Crown and colonies and set the stage for the American Revolution.
-PATRON INFORMATION If you register multiple individuals, you will be asked to supply individual names and email addresses so they can receive a Zoom link email.
+Patron Information If you register multiple individuals, you will be asked to supply individual names and email addresses so they can receive a Zoom link email.
 Please note that if there is a change in program schedule or a cancellation, we will notify you via email, and it will be your responsibility to notify other registrants in your group.
 Unless otherwise noted, registration for streaming programs typically closes two hours prior to the start time on the date of the program.
 Once registered, patrons should receive an automatic email confirmation from CustomerService@SmithsonianAssociates.org.
 Separate Zoom link information will be emailed closer to the date of the program.
 If you do not receive your Zoom link information 24 hours prior to the start of the program, please email Customer Service for assistance.
 View Common FAQs about our Streaming Programs on Zoom.
-This program is part of ourSmithsonian Associates Streaming series.